 \subsection{Homological signature of a bifurcation}

-Another motivation for the developing of the Conley-Morse persistence barcodes is the classification of bifurcations.
-Consider two 1-dimensional flows, $\varphi_\lambda$ and $\psi_\lambda$ parameterized by $\lambda$, as illustrated in the upper panels Figure~\ref{fig:bifurcation1d}.
-Each vertical line through the plot represents a 1-dimensional flow on a line.
+Another motivation for the development of the Conley-Morse persistence barcodes is the classification of bifurcations.
+Consider two 1-dimensional flows, $\varphi_\lambda$ and $\psi_\lambda$ parameterized by $\lambda$, as illustrated in the upper panels of Figure~\ref{fig:bifurcation1d}.
+Each vertical line through the plot represents a 1-dimensional flow on the real line.
 Red and green segments denote repelling and attracting equilibria, respectively.
-Note that, pointwise---for a fixed $\lambda$---both dynamical systems are qualitatively the same: \begin{itemize} \item for $\lambda<-1$ and $\lambda>1$ they have a single attracting equilibrium; \item for $\lambda\in(-1,1)$---two attracting and one repelling equilibrium; \item for $\lambda\in\{-1,1\}$---an attracting equilibrium and one degenerate equilibrium. \end{itemize} However, the corresponding Conley-Morse persistence barcodes presented in Figure~\ref{fig:bifurcation1d} (bottom) capture the difference in the nature of the two bifurcations.
+Note that, pointwise---for a fixed $\lambda$---both dynamical systems are qualitatively the same: \begin{itemize} \item for $\lambda<-1$ and $\lambda>1$ they have a single attracting equilibrium; \item for $\lambda\in(-1,1)$---two attracting and one repelling equilibrium in between; \item for $\lambda\in\{-1,1\}$---an attracting equilibrium and one degenerate equilibrium. \end{itemize} However, the corresponding Conley-Morse persistence barcodes presented in Figure~\ref{fig:bifurcation1d} (bottom) capture the difference in the nature of the two bifurcations.
 Thus, the Conley-Morse persistence barcode can be regarded as an algebraic signature of a bifurcation.